-When I was born there were some complications at childbirth.
+When I was born there were some complications during childbirth.

-When it was all over my parents were told not to expect too much out of me.
+When it was over, my parents were told not to expect too much from me.

-Since my parents were young they were not too sure what to do with that.
+Since my parents were young, they were unsure what to do with that.

 No one wants to hear such news.

-While they tried to figure it all out I was growing up and really not doing too much.
+While they tried to figure it out, I was growing up and not doing too much.

 The day came when I was going to be required to go to school.

-My mom and dad thought that they should share the expectation level with the teacher so that she would not be too disappointed when she failed to teach me.
+My mom and dad thought they should share the expectation level with the teacher so she would not be too disappointed when she failed to teach me.

-Patiently she listened to the story and then looked over to me.
+Patiently she listened to the story and then looked over at me.